Kalam (film)

-Synopsis
+Plot

 Gautham and Deeksha, along with their daughter, move into a bungalow located in an isolated area.
 Later, after a few days, they start experiencing paranormal activities in and around the house.

 Production

-The film was filmed in an ancient house that was an integral part of the plot.
+The film was filmed in an ancient house that the makers considered an integral part of the plot.
 80% of the film takes place in that house.

 Soundtrack

-Soundtrack was composed by Prakash Nikki.
+The soundtrack was composed by Prakash Nikki.
+The film features three songs, one of which "Pudhu Pudhu" is a promotional song.
+Although Prakash Nikki worked on the background score, only Jose Franklin and Subish Chandran were credited for the score.